Noblis/INVSC-janice/docs/api/detection/functions.md

 #### Camera Identification {: #JaniceCreateDetectionCameraIdentification }

 The provided rectangle will encapsulate a region of interest in the media.
 Often the rectangle will simply border the entire image.
-Note that at this time camera identification is only implemented for images and will return an error if the media is a video.
-Because the implementation is image-only the value in the frame parameter is ignored.

 #### Parameters {: #JaniceCreateDetectionParameters }